 A word or two about tryptophan in food.

-These food facts largely extinguish another popular myth: the belief that the copious quantity of tryptophan in turkey is responsible for raising tryptophan and serotonin in the brain, making one drowsy and sleepy.
+These food facts largely extinguish another popular myth: the belief that the copious quantity of tryptophan in turkey is responsible for raising tryptophan and serotonin in the brain, making one drowsy and sleepy (Wurtman, et al., 1980).
 Some folks have called this state a "tryptophan coma", others had made claims for a turkey-induced "tryptophan nap" after the feasting on, for instance, a Thanksgiving turkey dinner (the turkey-sleep maxim).

 Yet unlike with some other amino acids, there are noticeable differences in the extent tryptophan and serotonin rise in the brain depending on the protein source ingested (Choi, et al., 2011).
 Whey protein (thought of as one of the top quality high protein foods) appears to definitely exert a more stimulating effect on tryptophan-serotonin brain activity (Markus, et al., 2002; Beulens, et al., 2004).